$d$-cluster-free sets with a given matching number

 The remaining part of this paper is organized as follows.
-First we present some definitions and useful lemmas in the next section.
-Since the proof of these lemmas are basically the same as their original form, we include their proofs in Appendix A. After that we will present the proof of our main results.
-In order to give a lower bound for $f(n,k,d,\nu)$, we give several constructions of families that are $d$-cluster-free with matching number at least $\nu +1$.
-Since it is quite straightforward to check that these families are $d$-cluster-free with matching number at least $\nu +1$.
-Therefore, we include this part in Appendix B.
+First we present some preliminary definitions and lemmas in Section 2.
+Since the proofs of these lemmas are basically the same as their original form, we include most of them in Appendix A. In Section 3 we will present the proofs of Theorems \ref{thm-3-cluster} and \ref{thm-3-cluster-exact}.
+Then, we will present the proof of Theorem \ref{thm-4-cluster} in Section 4, and the proof of Theorem \ref{thm-d-cluster} will be included in Section 5.
+We will prove Theorem \ref{thm-d-cluste-d-wise} in Section 6, and include some remarks in Section 7.
+In order to give a lower bound for $f(n,k,d,\nu)$, we give several constructions of families that are $d$-cluster-free with a matching number at least $\nu +1$.
+Since it is quite straightforward to check that these families are $d$-cluster-free with a matching number at least $\nu +1$, we include this part in Appendix B.